 Single prototypes to volume production are possible.
-Contemporary production methods, like 3D printing, provide quick lead times that are well-aligned with the needs in prototyping.
+Contemporary production methods, like 3D printing, provide quick lead times that are well-aligned with the needs of prototyping.
 These methods are, however, limited to prototyping only.

 Sheet metal fabrication processes are suitable for a gradual transition from prototyping to large-scale production.
 Making prototypes sets the baseline and expectations for larger quantities by establishing the required infrastructure.